lagoproject/DMP/DMP.md

 processing or simulation and posteriorly check the data-sets and will store them in EGI DataHub always with their metadata to allow gathering by services such as B2FIND.

-● **Outline the identifiability of data and refer to standard identification mechanism**.
-Do you make use of persistent and unique identifiers such as Digital Object Identifiers?
+● **Outline the identifiability of data and refer to standard identification mechanism.
+Do you make use of persistent and unique identifiers such as Digital Object Identifiers?**
 Data-sets will be referenced by PIDs automatically requested through EOSC B2Handle service.

 ● **Outline naming conventions used**.
 It should be based in the metadata values but an approach for clear versioning is being discussed.